Chasing Kareem: Tracking LeBron James' pursuit of NBA record

 Chasing Kareem: Tracking LeBron James’ pursuit of NBA record

 A look at LeBron James’ pursuit of Kareem Abdul-Jabbar for the NBA’s scoring record.
 Abdul-Jabbar has held the record since April 5, 1984.
 At his current rate of 30.2 points per game, with 117 points needed to pass Abdul-Jabbar, it would take James four more games to become the NBA’s scoring leader.
-Assuming he does not miss any games, that makes the potential record-breaking game Feb.
-4 at New Orleans.
+The Lakers say James will not play Monday at Brooklyn.
+For now, that makes the potential record-breaking game Feb.
+7 when the Lakers play host to Oklahoma City.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.